-Whether you choose agency or independent adoption, you will need an experienced adoption attorney to provide the necessary legal services you need to safely adopt a baby in North Carolina or Georgia.
+Whether you choose agency or independent adoption, you will need an experienced adoption attorney to provide the necessary legal services you need to safely adopt a baby in Georgia.

-How do you adopt a baby in Georgia or North Carolina?
+How do you adopt a baby in Georgia?

 Adopting a baby is an exciting way to add to your family, but the private infant adoption process can seem overwhelming at first.
 Claiborne | Fox | Bradley | Goldman can work with you through each step of the process, including: